Bridget McKenzie: Minister for Agriculture

-On 12 September 2019 the Australian Senate passed the Criminal Code Amendment (Agricultural Protection) Bill 2019 which introduced new offences for the incitement of trespass, property damage, or theft on agricultural land.
+On 12 September 2019, the Australian Senate passed the Criminal Code Amendment (Agricultural Protection) Bill 2019 which introduced new offences for the incitement of trespass, property damage, or theft on agricultural land.

 McKenzie said the Bill sent a clear message that animal activists who use the personal information of farmers to incite trespass risked jail.
 “Australians expect the farmers who feed and clothe us – and many millions around the world – should not be harassed, or worse, as they go about their work.
 The time has come for activists to understand that you can’t just descend on someone’s place of work and home, interfere with their business and steal their animals—and think that you can get away with it.
 When protests become acts of trespass and theft, you’re not a protestor, you’re a criminal and deserve to be punished."
-Australia’s peak agricultural body the National Farmers Federation welcomed the new laws and said the Bill sent a clear signal to anti-farming activists that the invasion of farms and harassment of farmers, their families and workers, running lawful businesses, would not be tolerated.
+Australia's peak agricultural body the National Farmers Federation welcomed the new laws and said the Bill sent a clear signal to anti-farming activists that the invasion of farms and harassment of farmers, their families and workers, running lawful businesses, would not be tolerated.

-In December 2019 McKenzie announced Australia’s first national Mandatory Dairy Industry Code of Conduct.
-A Mandatory Dairy Code was a key recommendation of the Australian Competition and Consumer Commission’s 2018 Dairy Inquiry and its introduction was welcomed by the ACCC and greeted with almost universal approval from farmer bodies.
-Among provisions the code unveiled by Minister McKenzie included were that: All parties must deal with each other fairly and in good faith; Bans retrospective step-downs; Stops processors from making unilateral changes to agreements; Bans processors from withholding loyalty payments to farmers if a farmer switches processors; and Introduces a dispute resolution process for matters arising under or in connection with agreements.
+In December 2019, McKenzie announced Australia's first national Mandatory Dairy Industry Code of Conduct.
+A Mandatory Dairy Code was a key recommendation of the Australian Competition & Consumer Commission's 2018 Dairy Inquiry and its introduction was welcomed by the ACCC and greeted with almost universal approval from farmer bodies.
+Among provisions the code unveiled by Minister McKenzie included were that: all parties must deal with each other fairly and in good faith; bans retrospective step-downs; stops processors from making unilateral changes to agreements; bans processors from withholding loyalty payments to farmers if a farmer switches processors; and Introduces a dispute resolution process for matters arising under or in connection with agreements.

 Regional Deal

-During a historic address to the Australian National Press Club on 20 March 2019 broadcast from her home town of Wodonga when the Minister for Regional Services, Sport, Local Government and Decentralisation, McKenzie announced a pilot Regional Deal for Albury Wodonga.
+During a historic address to the Australian National Press Club on 20 March 2019 broadcast from her home town of Wodonga when the Minister for Regional Services, Sport, Local Government and Decentralisation, McKenzie announced a pilot Regional Deal for Albury-Wodonga.

 It was the first cross-border deal, involving state and local governments from NSW and Victoria, ever made and aimed to harmonise some of the regulatory barriers faced by these two cities to drive more growth and productivity locally.

-The federal, NSW and Victorian governments and Albury and Wodonga councils agreed to sign the statement of intent on 6 July 2020.
+The federal, NSW and Victorian governments, and Albury and Wodonga councils agreed to sign the statement of intent on 6 July 2020.

 Hers was the first time the nationally broadcast address was hosted outside a capital city, and McKenzie used the occasion to focus on the opportunity regional Australia offered for national economic growth, saying regional Australia was a place of opportunity with unlimited potential.